My dearest Kavya,

 Simply said, I will be ruined saving this kind of money for your higher education.
 Forget the amount of donation that the colleges might be asking to take you in however bright a student you may be!

-Okay, don’t lose heart as I would be fine with funding your school education.
+Okay, don’t lose heart as I would be fine with funding your education.
 But let me tell you honestly that you must be ready to fend for yourself after that!

 Don’t see this as any kind of punishment because you know how much your dad and mom love you.
 We also know how wonderful and capable you are.
 But we see this as the best way to foster self-reliance within you that will pay dividends for the rest of your life.